leesongithub/SWT-PPA1/README.md

 So the first screen recording demonstrates my C++ app's functionality.
 This file is assignment1.cpp

-But the unit tests fall under a1.test.js which tests a1index.js and a1_1index.js
+But the unit tests fall under a1.test.js which tests a1index.js and a1_1index.js As the PDF spec states, the "Objective is to show process conformance".
+My screen recording of a1.test.js and associated code demonstrates that I have conformed to the TDD process of
+1. RED (write test that fails)
+2. GREEN (write code so test passes)
+3. REFACTOR (integrate)
+Additionally, 'assignment1.cpp' demonstrates that I was able to write the app in C++.

 Thanks,